mappedarch/shadowlearning-desktop/README.md

 ## How This App Supports Shadowing

-1. Load any text file in the app
+1. Load any text file in the app.
+(What worked best for me is a youtube transcript of any video that interested me)
 2. Press **▶** to start auto-play — each sentence is read aloud one by one with a pause in between
 3. During the pause after each sentence, **repeat it out loud** — this is the shadowing step
 4. Click a sentence at any time to copy it to your clipboard (e.g. to look it up or paste elsewhere)